 I think the first scenario is unlikely.
 It requires the text to be shot through with sandhi effects, when we know it is actually pretty regular, and the writer to consider the line break a real pause.

 The second scenario is more realistic.
 The main body of the text is regular and any sandhi is provided by the reader.
 The line break is not a real pause but a source of worry for the writer.
 Here he makes the sandhi explicit, consciously altering the end of the last words and the beginning of first words, so that the reader will get it right.

-And so, this is my hypothesis for the line as a functional unit.
+And so, this is my hypothesis for the existence of line patterns.
 It is neither pretty nor wholly obvious.
 But it provides a linguistic solution to a knotty problem.